zakwanzambri/funlibs/README.md

 - Environment driven configuration with `.env`
 - Production middleware for logging, security headers and error pages
 - Custom 404 page for missing routes
+- Library statistics dashboard for librarians
+- Reports on book popularity and overdue items
+- User activity logs for auditing

 ## Requirements